superhighfives/brightly/README.md

 # Brightly

+The microsite linking together all the Brightly records, projects, and related services.

+## Related projects

 | Repo                    | Description                     | Client                                                                                                                | Server                                                           |
 | ----------------------- | ------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |